rtm516/GeyserMC-wiki/Understanding-the-Config.md

 # default-locale: en_us

 # Configures if chunk caching should be enabled or not.
 This keeps an individual
 # record of each block the client loads in.
-While this feature does allow for a few
+This feature does allow for a few things
+# such as more accurate movement that causes less problems with anticheat (meaning
-# things such as block break animations to show up in creative mode and among others,
+# you're less likely to be banned) and allows block break animations to show up in
-# it is HIGHLY recommended you disable this on a production environment as it can eat
+# creative mode (and other features).
+Although this increases RAM usage, it likely
+# won't have much of an effect for the vast majority of people.
+However, if you're
+# running out of RAM or are in a RAM-sensitive environment, you may want to disable
-# up a lot of RAM.
-However, when using the Spigot version of Geyser, support for features
+# this.
+When using the Spigot version of Geyser, support for features or
-# or implementations this allows is automatically enabled without the additional caching as
+# implementations this allows is automatically enabled without the additional caching
-# Geyser has direct access to the server itself.
+# as Geyser has direct access to the server itself.
-cache-chunks: false
+cache-chunks: true

+# Specify how many days images will be cached to disk to save downloading them from the internet.
+# A value of 0 is disabled.
+(Default: 0)
+cache-images: 0

+# Allows custom skulls to be displayed.
+Keeping them enabled may cause a performance decrease on older/weaker devices.
+allow-custom-skulls: true

 # Bedrock prevents building and displaying blocks above Y127 in the Nether -
 # enabling this config option works around that by changing the Nether dimension ID
 # to the End ID.
 The main downside to this is that the sky will resemble that of
 # the end sky in the nether, but ultimately it's the only way for this feature to work.
 above-bedrock-nether-building: false

+# Force clients to load all resource packs if there are any.
+# If set to false it allows the user to disconnect from the server if they don't
+# want to download the resource packs
+force-resource-packs: true

+# Allows Xbox achievements to be unlocked.
+# This disables certain commands so the Bedrock client can't to "cheat" to get them.
+# Commands such as /gamemode and /give will not work from Bedrock with this enabled
+xbox-achievements-enabled: false

 # bStats is a stat tracker that is entirely anonymous and tracks only basic information
 # about Geyser, such as how many people are online, how many servers are using Geyser,